byronwall/excel-vba-book/book/01 Ranges/02-01 intro to manipulating.md

 ## chapter 2 - 1, introduction to manipulations

 This chapter will focus on the actual work of using `Ranges` for some purpose.
-This chapter is predicated on teh previous one which focused on obtained a `Range`.
+This chapter is predicated on the previous one which focused on obtained a `Range`.
 When talking of "using" a `Range`, the goal usually takes one of the following forms:

 * Work through a spreadsheet of data, processing it from one format into another.
 This can be to pull data out, do calculations on a subset of data, change the formatting, aggregate data, summarize data into a new spreadsheet, etc.  The options here are really endless, but the main idea is that you have an existing spreadsheet of data to do something with.